pqwy/ocaml-papi/README.md

 the multitude of errors that PAPI can signal are propagated to OCaml.
 User is advised to at least skim the PAPI documentation.

-Papi depends on the PAPI C library.
+Papi depends on the PAPI C library, version 5.4 or above.

 Papi is distributed under the ISC license.